huggingface/hub-docs/docs/hub/dduf.md

 >>> dduf_entries = read_dduf_file("FLUX.1-dev.dduf")
 ```

-This will return a mapping where each entry corresponds to a file in the DDUF archive.
-A file is represented by a `DDUFEntry` dataclass that contains the filename, offset and length of the entry in the original DDUF file.
+`read_dduf_file` returns a mapping where each entry corresponds to a file in the DDUF archive.
+A file is represented by a `DDUFEntry` dataclass that contains the filename, offset, and length of the entry in the original DDUF file.
 This information is useful to read its content without loading the whole file.
 In practice, you won't have to handle low-level reading but rely on helpers instead.

 For instance, here is how to load the `model_index.json` content:
 ```python